playwithreality/Birth-and-Death/README.md

 * React Native Calendar Picker

 ## Future Development Options
-Abstract coding components to make the project cleaner Use more UI design principles to improve the UI Generally spend more time with styling choices to build a more appealing looking UI
+* Abstract coding components to make the project cleaner
+* Use more UI design principles to improve the UI
+* Generally spend more time with styling choices to build a more appealing looking UI
+* Build a backend server with database for storing and processing the birth and death information